Governance at Corbridge Middle School

 Pupil Discipline, Complaints, Hearing and Appeals committees are formed as and when required.

-Teaching & Achievement
+Teaching & Achievement Committee

 This committee is responsible for ensuring that appropriate pupil achievement targets are set each year by the head teacher and school staff and for monitoring how the school is doing in achieving these targets including having oversight of those policies associated with teaching and learning.
 Members also have specific responsibility for supporting the schools careers guidance programme.